Not many years ago, Bilbao was the heartland of Basque independence, a no-go zone where few outsiders dared to venture.

 Oh, I did.
 I had thought of ordering something light, fish perhaps, but the waiter’s glare put me immediately in place by pointing to the house specialty: an amazing cut of beef so rich it felt like a pat of butter sliding down my throat.

-Next day, still overwhelmed by the previous evening's meal, I was confronted with the Bistró Guggenheim Bilbao, whose more formal sister restaurant, Nerua, has a Michelin star but whose kitchen is also run by Nerua's chef, Joseán Martínez Alija, who has quite an extraordinary story.
+The next day, still overwhelmed by the previous evening’s meal, I was confronted with the Bistró Guggenheim Bilbao, whose more formal sister restaurant, Nerua, has a Michelin star but whose kitchen is also run by Nerua’s chef, Joseán Martínez Alija.

 I ordered roast boned lamb and here’s what arrived.

-With this kind of eating activity going on, walking is the only antidote and this is a great walking city.
+With this kind of eating activity going on, walking is the only antidote to enjoying your Bilbao vacation and this is a great walking city.

 There’s something about Bilbao, a certain contemporary nonchalance that casually throws out ultramodern structures into the midst of classical monuments.
 And it works.
 Bilbao is one of the most visually stimulating cities I’ve visited in Spain, not because of its utter beauty – it is more attractive than beautiful – but because of the contrasts and the corners.